rclone/rclone/docs/content/flags.md

       --stats-one-line                       Make the stats fit on one line.
       --stats-one-line-date                  Enables --stats-one-line and add current date/time prefix.
       --stats-one-line-date-format string    Enables --stats-one-line-date and uses custom formatted date.
 Enclose date string in double quotes (").
 See https://golang.org/pkg/time/#Time.Format
-      --stats-unit string                    Show data rate in stats as either 'bits' or 'bytes'/s (default "bytes") --streaming-upload-cutoff SizeSuffix   Cutoff for switching to chunked upload if file size is unknown.
-Upload starts after reaching cutoff or when file ends. (default 100k)
+      --stats-unit string                    Show data rate in stats as either 'bits' or 'bytes' per second (default "bytes") --streaming-upload-cutoff SizeSuffix   Cutoff for switching to chunked upload if file size is unknown.
+Upload starts after reaching cutoff or when file ends. (default 100Ki)
       --suffix string                        Suffix to add to changed files.
       --suffix-keep-extension                Preserve the extension when using --suffix.
       --syslog                               Use Syslog for logging